 For instance, while all the digital visual studies introduced in this collection heavily rely on digital technologies to collect, produce, and/or analyze data, Harry Archer and Emma Collin’s chapter makes evident how the invention of digital research strategies has potential to yield productive insights about visual practices that unfold in difficult-to-access places.
-In their chapter “Geolocating Obama Hope,” Archer and Collins forward what they call virtual geosemiotics to study the context-dependent meaning of Obama Hope murals that have surfaced in two different locations across the world.
+In their chapter “Geolocating Obama Hope,” Archer and Collins forward what they call virtual geosemiotics to study the context-dependent meaning of Obama Hope murals that have surfaced in two different locations across the world (see Figure 10).
 Virtual geosemiotics, more specifically, draws on visual semiotics and place semiotics and utilizes geo-spatial technologies (GST) such as Google Earth to enhance our understanding of how place contributes to the meaning of visual artifacts.
 While the spatial humanities have been quick to put digital tools such as Google Earth and Google Maps to work, Archer and Collin’s work makes evident that GST and the practice of geotagging across platforms can also be useful to visual studies, especially for investigating how visual artifacts are shaped by their emplacement in specific locations.

-Methodological invention is also at play in “Where is Obama Hope Now,” a chapter in which Aaron Beveridge introduces a digital research method called macroscopic rhetorical analysis, which he enacts to study how the conversation about Fairey and Obama Hope has changed and transformed in the ten years since its initial delivery.
+Methodological invention is also at play in “Where is Obama Hope Now,” a chapter in which Aaron Beveridge introduces a digital research method called macroscopic rhetorical analysis, which he enacts to study how the conversation about Fairey and Obama Hope has changed and transformed in the ten years since its initial delivery (see Figure 11).
 This digital research method not only relies heavily on web scraping to collect tweets from Twitter’s API using a software called MassMine that Beveridge co-designed and developed but also text mining to analyze the tweets as well as data visualization to visualize the findings.
 We believe that cultivating such digital research methods is especially important so that writing and rhetoric scholars can remain relevant as “Big Data” and the visual display of information expands in its pervasive influence over politics and popular culture--in everything from data journalism to the “trending” lists displayed on social media apps.

 All of this inventional work, we argue, is made even more visibly important when we present our research and arguments in digital form.
 In fact, another assumption of DVS is that digital visual research is enhanced through digital delivery.
 Digital scholarship has long been at the forefront of scholarly discussion, with more and more journals offering digital publication options.
 Too many digital publication outlets, however, remain married to the traditional academic essay form, with options to simply embed digital pictures, video, and audio of the object/phenomena under study.
-The chapters in this digital collection, on the other hand, use genres of digital delivery (videos, data visualizations, AR Apps, etc.) to facilitate research for the author and create an interactive experience for the reader so that meaning-making can be as co-productive as possible.
+The chapters in this digital collection, on the other hand, use genres of digital delivery (data visualizations, AR Apps, digital archives, etc.) to facilitate research for the author and create an interactive experience for the reader so that meaning-making can be as co-productive as possible.
 We especially do so because when it comes to digital visual studies, content and delivery cannot be so easily divorced.
 They are mutually productive of both the research process and any research findings that may come to bear.